marifarwi/Soilpunk_joulethief/README.md

 Duration: 8 hours (2x4 hrs, should have a 15-35 hour break in between to charge battery)

-**Steps for facilitators:**

-It's a good idea to prepare by reading the whole script well before starting the workshop.
-Below is a summary of the steps involved for facilitators:

-1. 3-5 days before workshop day 1: collect additional materials and tools that are not included in the kit (allow time in case you have to order any or scout for the right type of mud) [jump to materials and tools](https://github.com/hackersanddesigners/Soilpunk_joulethief#1-materials-and-tools)
-2. Do workshop day 1 with the participants in your node!
-3-4 hrs [jump to day 1 program](https://github.com/hackersanddesigners/Soilpunk_joulethief#day-1-making-biobatteries---duration-3-4-hours)
-3. Make sure the battery can charge for 15-35 hours before doing workshop day 2.
-In the meantime: read the text suggested for day 2 and join our etherpad discussion! [jump to reading activity](https://github.com/hackersanddesigners/Soilpunk_joulethief#shared-activity-with-all-nodes-collective-reading)
-4. Do workshop day 2 with the participants in your node!
-(3-4 hrs) [jump to program day 2](https://github.com/hackersanddesigners/Soilpunk_joulethief#introducing-and-exploring-ideas---approx-60-mins)

 ## Day 1: Making biobatteries - duration: 3-4 hours